Dateline: Nogales, Mexico

 Again, some larger, all-powerful governments (cough, cough) have been known to simply walk onto foreign soil and grab whomever it is they want.
 In other cases, they ask — or bully — first and get the non-extradition country to hand the suspect over.

 This is where having dual citizenship can be helpful.
-Some countries simply don’t extradite their citizens, no matter what.
+Some foreign countries simply don’t extradite their citizens, no matter what.
 Brazil is on that list, as is Venezuela.
 (Just don’t buy into the “quick” way to get a gray market passport in Venezuela, which costs thousands of dollars and can end up with you in a holding cell.)

 A discussion on extradition treaties isn’t complete without reviewing some of the most famous cases in recent history.
 As we mentioned in our intro, the story of Edward Snowden is perhaps one of the most newsworthy in the past decade that has gotten people thinking about the concept of extradition.
 So much so that there is even a discussion on what flights he could take without facing the risk of extradition.
 While his story originally began in Hong Kong, his search for asylum has taken him to Russia and other places.